Easy Ayurveda Video Classes

 1. Karanja bark decoction to wash the wounds:

-20-30 gram of stem bark of Karanja is taken and crushed well.
+20-30 grams of stem bark of Karanja is taken and crushed well.
 This is boiled with water and reduced to ¼.
 This decoction is used to wash the chronic ulcers and wounds.
-For sitz bath also this is used, especially after the anorectal surgeries and kshara therapies.
+For sitz baths also this is used, especially after anorectal surgeries and kshara therapies.

 Read related: